Pink Bus Service Gets Thumbs Up From Civil Society - UrduPoint

 He further stated that it will help reduce the dropout rate of girls from schools and colleges.

-Zartasha Niazi Human Right Activist said "Pink Bus Service is a groundbreaking initiative that promotes women's rights and empowerment adding that it is a significant step towards creating a safer and more inclusive public transportation system.
+Zartasha Niazi Human rights activist said, "Pink Bus Service is a groundbreaking initiative that promotes women's rights and empowerment adding that it is a significant step towards creating a safer and more inclusive public transportation system.

 "